Why Prince William and Prince Harry Are Still Haunted By Their Last Phone Call With Princess Diana

 “The very last memory that I have is a phone call [at] Balmoral,” William revealed in the documentary Diana, Our Mother: Her Life and Legacy .
 “At the time Harry and I were running around minding our own business, playing with our cousins and having a very good time.
 I think Harry and I were just in a desperate rush to say goodbye.
 You know, see you later and we’re going to go off.”

-The Duke of Cambridge added that he wished he would have known he wasn’t going to talk to his mother after that.
+The Duke of Cornwall and Cambridge added that he wished he would have known he wasn’t going to talk to his mother after that.

 “If I’d known now obviously what was going to happen, I wouldn’t have been so blasé about it.
 That phone call sticks in my mind quite heavily,” he admitted.

 Harry also spoke about the phone call that day.